Res Judicata under CPC

 I. Judgment in original suit obtained by the fraud

 II.
-When previous SLP is dismissed,
+When the previous SLP is dismissed,

 III.
-Different cause of action,
+Different causes of action,

 IV.
-When there is interlocutory order,
+When there is an interlocutory order,

 V. Waiver of a decree of Res Judicata,

 VI.
-Court not competent to decide,
+Court is not competent to decide,

 VII.
 When there is a change in the law.

-The doctrine of the Res Judicata enacts the rule of conclusiveness of judgments as to the point decided, every subsequent suit between the same parties.
+The doctrine of the Res Judicata enacts the rule of conclusiveness of judgments as to the point decided, in every subsequent suit between the same parties.
 The rule of res judicata is intended not only to prevent a new decision but also to stop a new investigation so that the same person cannot be harassed repeatedly in various proceedings upon the same question.
 The principle of finality of res judicata is a matter of public policy.